azat-co/practicalnode/chapter2/chapter2.md

 # What Is Express.js?

 Express.js is a web framework based on the core Node.js `http` module and [Connect](http://www.senchalabs.org/connect) (<http://www.senchalabs.org/connect>) components.
-The components are called *middleware* and they are the cornerstones of the framework philosophy which is *configuration over convention*.
-In other words, Express.js systems are highly configurable, which allows developers to pick freely whatever libraries they need for a particular project.
+The components are called *middleware* and they are the cornerstones of the framework philosophy, which is *configuration over convention*.
+In other words, Express.js systems are highly configurable, which allows developers to freely pick whatever libraries they need for a particular project.
 For these reasons, the Express.js framework leads to flexibility and high customization in the development of web applications.

 If you write serious Node web apps using only core Node.js modules (refer to the following snippet for an example), you most likely find yourself reinventing the wheel by writing the same code continually over and over for similar boring mundane tasks, such as the following: